Top 10 Features to Look for in Customer Journey Management Platforms

 Furthermore, these ideation tools foster a culture of inclusion within organizations.
 By providing a platform for teams to share their ideas and collaborate on improving customer journeys, businesses can tap into the collective intelligence of their employees.
 This not only encourages cross-functional collaboration but also empowers individuals to contribute their unique perspectives and expertise, leading to more comprehensive and innovative strategies.

 In addition to brainstorming and idea generation, these tools also facilitate collaboration throughout the entire ideation process.
-Team members can work together in real-time, refining and building upon each other's ideas.
+Team members can work together in real time, refining and building upon each other's ideas.
 By providing a collaborative environment, businesses can harness the power of collective problem-solving and ensure that all relevant stakeholders are involved in shaping the customer journey and, thereby, feel a sense of ownership when it comes to execution and follow-through.

 Moreover, these tools offer features that streamline the ideation process, making it easier for teams to capture, organize, and evaluate ideas.
 While digital whiteboards can serve a purpose for brainstorming sessions, having a true workshopping feature built into the customer journey management platform is ideal.
 JourneyTrack is unique in this regard.
 Its workshopping feature allows broad participation, includes voting features, captures all ideas (whether they are included in the final journey map or not) in the platform, and creates the ensuing journey map with the click of one button.